 The seat pitch (the distance between two seats) of Spirit Airlines, a famous carrier for squeezing passengers' knees, is only 28 inches while most airlines have 31-inch pitch sizes.

-In 2013 the top three network airlines — United, Delta, and American — together carried 39.7 percent of total passengers traveling on U.S. airlines, and low-cost airlines — Southwest, AirTran, JetBlue, Spirit, Frontier, Virgin America, and Allegiant — carried 26.9 percent of U.S. airline passengers.
+In 2024, the three major network airlines (United, Delta, and American) carried approximately 51.3% of the total passengers traveling on U.S. airlines while the low-cost airlines (including Southwest, JetBlue, Spirit, Frontier, and Allegiant)

 Paris, the capital of France, is the home of the most visited art museum in the world, the Louvre, the Musée d'Orsay,